jpgordon00/UnityFileDownloader/README.md

                   downloader.PendingURLS.Add("www.google.com/image/someimage.jpg");

                   /* This time lets use a function to decide how each URI is named.
-                     We will specify the property 'UseURIToFilenameMap' to False and then
+                     We will specify the property 'UseURIToFilenameMap' to False

                   */
-                  downloader.OnURIToFilename["www.google.com/image/someimage.jpg"] = "myimage.jpg";
+                  downloader.UseURIFilenameMap = false;

-                  /* All files are downloaded to the DownloadPath property By defaut it is set to the persistant data path of Unity and then specify the delegate URIToFilename, which has a string param and returns a string */
+                  /* All files are downloaded to the DownloadPath property By defaut it is set to the persistant data path of Unity Spicify the delegate URIToFilename, which has a string param and returns a string */
+                  int i = 0;
                   downloader.URIToFilename = delegate(string uri) {
                            /*
                            URI will be called for each URI pending to be downloaded And the filename will be the return value of this statement */
-                           return uri; // psudeo code
+                           return "myfile" + i++; // psudeo code };
-                  };